Personal Protective Equipment (PPE)

 agency protocol.
 Depending

-on the outcome it may need to be updated.
+on the outcome of this review, they may need to be updated.
 For example, it may be

 necessary to reassess the workplace hazard situation periodically to